GiFXED/Roblox-FFlag-Editor/README.md

 This is a beta version.
 If you encounter any bugs, please report them on the GitHub repository.

-After roblox updates you have to readd your fflags.
+After roblox updates you will have to redo your fflags.